thamarnan/remarkable-custom-template-refresh/README.md

 # Refreshing Custom Template Manifest file
-After reMarkable tablet update to 1.4.0.7
-They now added another layer of templates.json to make the rendering of template faster and nicer, but result in harder with more steps required before adding the custom template file.
+After reMarkable tablet update to version 1.4.0.7 and above They now added another layer of templates.json to make the rendering of template faster and nicer, but result in harder with more steps required before adding the custom template file.